GhozyMHM/Food-Catalog/README.md

 - Install Node.js in your laptop / pc
 - Download this code
 - Open the directory with your code editor
-- Run this command in terminal :
+- Run these commands in terminal :
 1. npm install
 2. npm run build
 3. npm run start-dev